Vitalii-Khomenko/Point-Grouping/README.md

 # Geolocation Points Grouping and Export Tool

 This web application allows you to import, group, deduplicate, and export geolocation points from multiple text files.
-It is designed for maximum flexibility and supports a wide variety of point name formats, advanced grouping logic, and user-friendly export options.
+It is designed for maximum flexibility and supports a wide variety of point name formats, advanced grouping logic, robust error handling, and user-friendly export options.

 ## Features

 - **Import Multiple Files:**
   - Supports importing any number of `.txt` files at once.
   - Each file is processed independently, and you can add more files at any time.
+  - File size limit: 10MB per file to prevent memory issues.
+  - Improved duplicate file detection using filename + file size.

 - **Automatic Grouping:**
   - Points are grouped automatically based on their names using advanced rules:
     - **4-digit numbers** (e.g., `1053`, `8999`): grouped as `1xxx`, `8xxx`, etc.
     - **Names starting with `P` and digits** (e.g., `P91`, `P9123`): grouped as `Pxx`.
-    - **Names like `FP.N1.169.2`, `FP.U1.100.1`**: grouped by the first two parts (e.g., `FP.N1`, `FP.U1`).
+    - **Names like `FP.N1.169.2`, `FP.U1.100.1`, `FP.N12.185.1`**: grouped by the first two parts (e.g., `FP.N1`, `FP.U1`, `FP.N12`).
     - **All other names**: grouped by the first part up to the first dot or dash (e.g., `N1.169.1` → `N1`, `NAME-1234.1` → `NAME`).
   - Handles names of any length, including long alphanumeric names and names with dashes or dots as separators.
+  - Supports multi-digit grouping patterns (e.g., `FP.N12`, `FP.U23`).

+- **Enhanced Data Validation:**
+  - Validates coordinate values to ensure they are valid numbers.
+  - Supports negative coordinate values.
+  - Warns about invalid data lines in the browser console.
+  - Handles various coordinate separators (spaces, semicolons, mixed).

 - **Per-File Group Selection:**
   - For each imported file, you can select which groups to include in the export.